JoseRoca/AfxNova/docs/File Management /CIOpenSave File Dialogs.md

 #### Remarks

-If the events have been set using the **SetEvents** method, the classes unadvise them when
+If the events have been set using the **Advise** method, the classes unadvise them when they are destroyed.

 ---